joshmarinacci/ecsy-two/README.md

 #### InputState

 Abstract representation of the input states.
 Just a set of booleans.
+For example: input.states.left === true means the user wants to go left.

 #### KeyboardState